49 small business ideas for teen entrepreneurs

 The downside is that it tends to take a long time to start seeing a profit with these types of businesses.
 You may have to put in effort for many months — even years — before you start making a significant amount of money.

 If this is the type of business you want to start, check in with your parents first!
-Then, get started with some of these ideas.
+You might even start an online business as a family.
+Here are some other ways people create content for cash:

 Creating social media content can take on many shapes.
-You can become a social media influencer, which can eventually lead to sponsorships or paid ads.
-Or, you could create content for other companies and sell your services at a flat rate.
+You could try to become a social media influencer, which for the lucky few, can potentially lead to sponsorships or paid ads.
+But influencer salaries vary widely and it’s a competitive, crowded field.

 2. Blogging

-Blogging about something you’re passionate about can help sharpen your writing skills and start an online business that can grow over the years.
+Blogging about something you’re passionate about can help sharpen your writing skills and become an online business that can grow over the years.
 Bloggers can make money from ad revenue, affiliate marketing, and sponsorships.
+Some popular topics include gaming, fashion, food, photography, and health and wellness.

 3. Podcasting